SirJson/rq3vm/README.md

 At the moment I implemented only the following in the safe bindings:

 * Loading and starting VM Files from a Binary Blob.
 * Rust-like RAII like you know it from your other code.
-No manual freeing of resources.
+No manual freeing of resources or unsafe code you have to handle yourself.
 * Safe Interface for the Syscall Callback.
-That includes argument parsing and function resolution.
-That's one part of the project that really still needs more love because I left out some sanity checks that you wouldn't need for a demo but for production.
+Might need more love to be production ready.
-* Sample implementation of some Q3VM --> Rust calls and back.
+* Example implementation of some Q3VM --> Rust calls and back.
-* Example code how one could use Rust features from C.

 ## How to build the project?